How Much Does Drywall Repair Cost in 2024?

 The cost of repairing interior walls ranges between $200 and $750, or about $0.40 to $0.80 per square foot.
 Cracks, small holes, large holes, water, smoke, scuffs, chips, stains, and markings can all affect interior walls.
 These are relatively simple to address.

 However, for certain types of damage, the source of the problem needs fixing before you can handle the damage itself.
-For example, you can't fix water stains from roof leaks until you've addressed the roof leak itself.
+For example, you can only fix water stains from roof leaks once you've addressed the roof leak itself.
 This can increase the overall cost of your project.

 Several circumstances can affect how much you pay for wall repair.
 For example, you might need to budget for other repairs that address the source of damage, such as a faulty drainage system.
 If mold is an issue, mold remediation can increase the total project price.

-For wall damage not resulting from household accidents, you’ll typically need to address the source of the problem before you can fix the problem.
+For wall damage not resulting from household accidents, you’ll typically need to address the source of the problem before you can fix it.
 An example is water damage.
-Common causes of water damage include plumbing, roof, or water heater leaks, condensation, faulty gutter system, and other problems with the drainage.
+Common causes of water damage include plumbing, roof, or water heater leaks, condensation, a faulty gutter system, and other problems with drainage.
 These cost around $400 per 100 square feet to fix.

 If structural damage has occurred, you might need to repair studs, joists, and other parts of the wall.
 A qualified contractor can determine what needs fixing and give you a quote.